Skip to Content

 • _meta.json

-When Vovk CLI reads these files, it builds a single object of keys segments and meta, where segments have flat structure of segment names as keys and their schema as values, and meta contains the _meta.json file content.
-This object is then used to generate client-side RPC modules, OpenAPI documentation, but also available on both client-side and server-side as schema export.
+When the Vovk CLI reads these files, it builds a single object with segments and meta. segments is flat, keyed by segment name, and meta contains the _meta.json content.
+This object powers client-side RPC generation and OpenAPI output, and is also available on both the client and server as the schema export.

 { "segments": { "": { ... }, // root segment schema from root.json "admin": { ... }, // admin segment schema from admin.json "customer": { ... }, // customer segment schema from customer.json "customer/static": { ... } // static segment schema from customer/static.json }, "meta": { ... } // content of _meta.json file }

-import { schema } from 'vovk-client'; // or import { schema } from 'vovk-client/schema'; // exports only the schema object, not the client-side RPC modules import type { VovkSchema, VovkSegmentSchema } from 'vovk'; console.log(schema satisfies VovkSchema); // schema for the admin segment console.log(schema.segments.admin satisfies VovkSegmentSchema); // schema for the admin segment
+import { schema } from 'vovk-client'; // or import { schema } from 'vovk-client/schema'; // exports only the schema object (no RPC modules) import type { VovkSchema, VovkSegmentSchema } from 'vovk'; console.log(schema satisfies VovkSchema); // full schema console.log(schema.segments.admin satisfies VovkSegmentSchema); // admin segment schema

-The schema is also available in the segmented client, containing schema with a single segment.
+The schema is also available in the segmented client, containing exactly one segment:

 { "segments": { "": { ... } // root segment schema from root.json }, "meta": { ... } // content of _meta.json file }